Log: Publication

 As of today, I have publications forthcoming in Hypertext Review, The Good Life Review and The Madrid Review.
 In the past two years, I have published at Americas Quarterly, Periódico de Libros, Pie de Página, and for Artists at Risk Connection.

-I am not just listing this out as a way of recognizing my own work (which I struggle with), it is also a way to try to understand where I am at as a writer.
+I am not just listing this out as a way of self-recognition (which I struggle with), it is also a way to try to understand where I am at as a writer.
 I marvel at it still, that the texts that I spent hours drafting and tweaking and dialoguing with others about are out there, whatever that means.
 In a sense, I still don't really truly believe it.

 From childhood, language and writing has always been a safe haven.
 I gravitated towards storytelling in the moments of most uncertainty.
 It was fun.
 Libraries were there no matter how many times I moved.
 I always knew I wanted to write, to be able to share images, thoughts, impressions, dilemmas with others.

 I continued to write, but for myself.
-Other responsibilities quickly took up my time, responsibilities that I genuinely enjoyed tackling and that were within the fixed path laid out by my studies.
-But when the studies ended, or paused (who knows), and I had to think closely about what I really wanted to do, the urge to write made itself known.
+Other responsibilities quickly took up my time, responsibilities that I genuinely enjoyed tackling and that were within the fixed path laid out by my studies (which involved academic writing).
+But when the studies ended, or paused (who knows), and I had to think closely about what I really wanted to do, the urge to write, creatively, made itself known.
 But about what?
 And who would read it?

 It turns out that I had published before, as a student.
 But I never took those achievements seriously.
 I downplayed the writing itself, for some reason, “it didn’t count”.

 The first creative text that I published appeared a decade ago in the quarterly magazine, Just Poetry!!!
 This poem, “Fruit Salad is Heterogenous”, was just a faint memory in the back of my mind until I rediscovered the printed issue earlier this year.
 I didn’t even remember it had been printed.
 I certainly didn’t remember it had been one of the nominees for best of issue.
 And when I re-read it, I realized it was not half-bad for a high school student publishing and writing poetry for the first time.
-I surprised myself with those words, and reminded myself of feelings and memories that mattered.
+I surprised myself with those words, and they evoked feelings and memories that were valuable.

 - Andrea